 The external surfaces of proteins (and other large biomolecules) are chemically and topographically heterogeneous.

-When a protein is solvated, certain signatures of this heterogeneity are evident in the properties of the surrounding 2 solvent.
-Understanding how these solvation signatures emerge and what information they convey about protein 3 surface composition is important due to their potential role in facilitating selectivity in small molecule binding or 4 driving recognition in the nascent stages of protein-protein interactions (1-7).
-The protein surface properties that 5 may be reflected in these signatures, such as charge, hydrophobicity, and local curvature, have differing influences 6 on local water structure and dynamics (8-12).
-These different influences are mixed and diluted by the correlated 7 fluctuations of water's interfacial hydrogen bonding network, making their combined effects hard to disentangle or 8 predict.
-Theory and molecular simulation can be applied to better understand the collective molecular interactions 9 that determine the solvation properties of proteins and other complex surfaces.
-10
+When a protein is solvated, certain signatures of this heterogeneity are evident in the properties of the surrounding s solvent.
+Understanding how these solvation signatures emerge and what information they convey about protein surface composition is important due to their potential role in facilitating selectivity in small molecule binding or driving recognition in the nascent stages of protein-protein interactions (1-7).
+The protein surface properties that may be reflected in these signatures, such as charge, hydrophobicity, and local curvature, have differing influences on local water structure and dynamics (8-12).
+These different influences are mixed and diluted by the correlated fluctuations of water's interfacial hydrogen bonding network, making their combined effects hard to disentangle or predict.
+Theory and molecular simulation can be applied to better understand the collective molecular interactions that determine the solvation properties of proteins and other complex surfaces.

 A significant component of the protein solvation signature originates from electrostatic interactions (1, 5).
-The 11 charged and polar residues that give rise to these interactions produce a three-dimensional electric field profile 12 that extends into and polarizes the surrounding aqueous environment.
-Surface charge heterogeneity is reflected in 13 this electric field profile and thereby also in the molecular structure of the liquid water interface.
-Here, we aim to 14 determine how effectively the fluctuating molecular structure of the adjacent water interface communicates the charge 15 distribution of a surface.
-We consider the effects of electric field on the orientational statistics of interfacial water 16 molecules and demonstrate how these statistics can be analyzed to quantify water's polarization response to surface 17 charge heterogeneity.
-We find that the local polarization response of the water interface is significantly altered by 18 molecular effects that arise due to surface-bound waters.
-We demonstrate that these molecular effects are sensitive to 19 protein dynamics, highlighting the importance of considering conformational fluctuations when studying hydration 20 properties.
-21
+The charged and polar residues that give rise to these interactions produce a three-dimensional electric field profile that extends into and polarizes the surrounding aqueous environment.
+Surface charge heterogeneity is reflected in determine how effectively the fluctuating molecular structure of the adjacent water interface communicates the charge distribution of a surface.
+We consider the effects of electric field on the orientational statistics of interfacial water molecules and demonstrate how these statistics can be analyzed to quantify water's polarization response to surface charge heterogeneity.
+We find that the local polarization response of the water interface is significantly altered by molecular effects that arise due to surface-bound waters.
+We demonstrate that these molecular effects are sensitive to protein dynamics, highlighting the importance of considering conformational fluctuations when studying hydration properties.